inboundnow/retired-landing-pages/readme.txt

 4. Choose from a ton of pre-made templates, use your existing design, or design your own theme!

 == Changelog ==
+= 1.5.6 =
+* Fix to insert marketing shortcode popup

 = 1.5.5 =
 * Added events to lead tracking
 * Bug Fix: Marketing Button
 * Optimized CTA Tracking JS.
 * Expanded impression/conversion analytics to all post types.

 = 1.5.4 =
 * Impression tracking bug fix.